 Add CheckBytes derivation to ModuleError #116

-ModuleError enum has Archive derivation but lacks CheckBytes derivation, which is causing serialization to fail in Rusk.
+ModuleError enum has Archive derivation but lacks CheckBytes derivation,

 Phoenix-core